Stratio/sparta/doc/src/site/sphinx/policyWithGUI.rst

 * Step 7:

 Now we have to select the output that we have created before.
-Click in **CONTINUE**.
+Click **CONTINUE**.

 .. image:: images/policyWithGUI/7.png
    :height: 700 px